Gary Huff

-Gary Earl Huff (born April 27, 1951) is a former professional football player.
-He graduated from Leto Senior High School in Tampa, Florida and played college football and baseball at Florida State University before becoming a professional football quarterback and coach.
+Gary Earl Huff (born April 27, 1951) is an American former professional football player who was a quarterback in the National Football League (NFL).
+He graduated from Leto Senior High School in Tampa, Florida and played college football and baseball at Florida State University before becoming a professional football player and coach.
 Huff's jersey number while playing football for Florida State University was "19."